bluenets126/BERT_Text_Summarization/README.md

 Important Notes on Jupyter Notebook:
 I used Google Colab to run the project.
 Towards the end to speed up training I was using A100 GPU.
 At the end when we get to some metrics to see all rouge scores together, the models I ran earlier were saved, and then reloaded into Jupyter notebook to be used to create the final metric plot.
 This will not work if the paths are not updated, or variables changed at the end.
+For the models I used 512 tokens for maximum input and 128 tokens for output max length.

 Process:
 BERT2BERT